sgoertzen/sonar-break-maven-plugin/README.md

 ## Version History

+* 1.2.2 - Suport for SonarQube 6.2 and version updates
 * 1.2 - Support for SonarQube 6.0
 * 1.1.6 - Switched to Java 8, support for SonarQube 5.6
 * 1.1.5 - Upgrading dependencies